RicardoLRjr/Hot-Restauraunt-APP/README.md

 # Hot-Restauraunt-APP
-An app that lets you make reservations for cool restauraunts.
+An app that lets you make reservations for cool restaurants.